sickozell/SickoCV/README.md

 - **Trig/Swing of Div**
 With this option enabled the selected divider/multiplier outputs a 1ms trigger instead of gate.
-In this case the PW knob sets the amount of Swing applied to the odd pulses for clock multiplications only.
+In this case the PW knob sets the amount of Swing applied to the even pulses for clock multiplications only.
-Swing control at 0% means no swing.
-At 100% it delays the odd pulses to the next even ones.
+Swing control at 0% means no swing, so every pulse has equal timing.
+Increasing swing ratio it delays the even pulses by its percentage until 100% that means the even pulses fall on to the next odd ones.
-Please note that every clock timing (beat detection) resets the even pulses.
+Please note that every clock timing (beat detection) resets the odd pulses, so every pulse that is a beat will be an odd one.
+This is beacause it has to match metronome and don't mess when odd clock divisions are selected.

 - **Click Presets**
 There are 3 predefined types of audio clicks, each one with beat and bar sample.